Introduction

 Minimalism

-In a minimalist production, the set and props may be very sparse or non-existent.
-Minimalist productions often rely on the characters to create the entire experience.
-Lighting is heavily relied on in minimalist productions, often for creating the whole setting.
-For this reason, lighting sets on minimalist productions are often quite complex.
+In a minimalist production, the set and props may be very sparse or non-existent, and the production often relies on the performers to create the entire experience.
+Lighting is heavily relied on in minimalist productions, often to create the whole setting.
+For this reason, lighting on minimalist productions is often quite complex.

 Fantasy

-With fantasy productions, the lighting designer may be able to use lighting effects not usually suitable.
-These include an increased range of colours, strobe, lights, or internal lighting.
-Of course, when using strobe lighting, you will need to consider the audience’s reaction, so beware of the risks of overusing this particular lighting effect.
-Even though the production is a fantasy, the audience still needs to be able to relate to the effect the lighting is being used to portray.
+With fantasy productions, the lighting designer may be able to use effects not usually suitable elsewhere, including a wider range of colours, strobe, and internal lighting.
+When using strobe lighting, you’ll need to consider the audience’s reaction, so be careful not to overuse it.
+Even in a fantasy, the audience still needs to be able to relate to the effect the lighting is portraying.

 Theatre Lighting